ShindouMihou/Nexus/README.md

 > Before we start, a fair warning, it is never recommended to use the `event.interaction.respondLater()` methods of Javacord when using
 > Nexus because we have special handling for middlewares  that requires coordination between the command and the middleware.
 It is better
 > to use `event.respondLater()` or `event.respondLaterAsEphemeral()` instead.
+>
+> You can even use auto-deferring instead which handles these cases for you, read more at [Auto-deferring Responses](#-auto-deferring-responses)

 Nexus offers a simple, and straightforward manner of designing commands, but before we can continue designing commands, let us first understand a few fundamental rules that Nexus enforces: